TV miniseries review: Stephen King’s The Shining (1997), directed by Mick Garris

 What I didn’t like about Kubrick’s version is that it simply isn’t scary, and horror stories should be scary, right?
 At least parts of this miniseries are eerie – like the scene where all the chairs in the restaurant (?) all drop off the table at the same time.
 I remember the first time I saw that scene YEARS ago (when I still lived in Sweden) and remembered it as giving me goosebumps!

 If you’re familiar with the Kubrick version, you’ll be missing the blood-gushing lifts, the tricycle rides, the hedge labyrinth and the ghoulish twins.
 Hopefully, you’ll find the rest much improved.
 Weber gives a more rounded performance as John, Mead actually gets to do stuff – and do a LOT of stuff to boot, including having proper lines! – as the kid, and THANK GOODNESS Winifred in this version does more than scream.
-Here, she’s a proper Mama Bear, not just a meek, put-upon shell of a woman.
+Here she’s a proper Mama Bear, not just a meek, put-upon shell of a woman – but then she also wasn’t relentlessly bullied by Kubrick.

 This version of The Shining is suitably creepy in places, set in a beautiful house in stunning surroundings and is a good watch.
 There’s a gradual build-up of spookiness and it works quite well altogether.